 Belle River et. al. v.
 Town of TecumsehPosted October 11, 2016

 In this class action, the plaintiffs, Belle River District Minor Hockey Association Inc. (“Belle River”), and Essex County Dancers Incorporated allege that the Corporation of the Town of Tecumseh (“Town of Tecumseh”) has been charging excessive lottery licensing and lottery administration fees (“lottery fees”) to organizations who participate in fundraising through charity bingo and other charity lotteries.
 The plaintiffs allege that the lottery fees are so excessive that they have become a form of unconstitutional taxation.
-The action claims for an accounting and disgorgement (the return) of all lottery fees paid to the Town of Tecumseh on or after October 24, 1993 found to be levied without authority or ultra vires and, in the alternative restitution (a refund) of all lottery fees that have been received by the Town of Tecumseh since October 24, 1993.
+The action claims for an accounting and restitution (a refund) of all lottery fees paid to the Town of Tecumseh by the plaintiff and other members of the class on or after October 24, 1993 found to be levied without authority or ultra vires.

 ATTENTION CLASS MEMBERS

 This action is certified.
 The opt-out and reconsideration periods are now closed.
 If you opted-out before May 15, 2016 at 11:59 p.m., did not revoke your opt-out before October 10, 2016 at 11:59 p.m. and fall within the class definition, you are a class member.
 If you are a class member, please ensure that we have your current contact information and that you keep our offices informed of any changes in your contact information.